zestjosh/compass/README.md

 The default CSS dependencies are _normalize.css_ (to provide a normalization of styles across all modern browsers), _Bourbon_ (Sass framework of mixins) and _Neat_ (Sass grid layout for _Bourbon_).

-There is a instance of _Genericons_ that is handled as part of the CSS dependencies, though it's not yet handled by Bower.

 The default JavaScript dependencies are _fitvids_ for adjusting videos to fit the available size, _sidr_ for mobile navigation and a jQuery plugin for adding keyboard accessibility to the non-mobile navigation menu.

 The default PHP dependencies, listed in `composer.json` are pulled in via the `composer task` into `assets/composer/` are the _Hybrid Core_ framework and the _Theme Hook Alliance_ library.
 Each time the `build:dependencies:php` task is run, the old instances of these dependencies are deleted and the new versions are copied into the right place in the `theme/` directory.